Skip to content

 About NHS Rotherham Talking Therapies

-You can self-refer to our service via our self-referral form or by contacting us on 03000 215108.
+We know that taking that first step and asking for help can be really difficult, so we have made it really easy to contact us.
+You can self-refer to our service via our online self-referral form or you can call us on 03000 215 108.
 You will then be contacted by our team.
 Please note, we are not a walk in service.

 Self-referral criteria

-The NHS Rotherham Talking Therapies service can support people with the following conditions:
+NHS Rotherham Talking Therapies can support people who are experiencing symptoms of:

 • depression